-FY 2014 Indicators of a Quality Adult Education Program Including Standards and Measures Effective July 1, 2013
+FY 2014 Indicators of a Quality Adult Education Program Including Standards and Measures

+Effective July 1, 2013 (140 total points possible)

-Note: Section references in [] refer to relevant sections of the Adult Education and Family Literacy Act, Title II of the Workforce Investment Act.
-Indicators with a are state-imposed requirements.
+Note: Section references in [] refer to relevant sections of the Adult Education and Family Literacy Act (AEFLA), Title II of the Workforce Investment Act.
+Indicators with a \\ are state-imposed requirements.

-- 1. Participants in the program are fully representative of the undereducated population in the service area, including limited English proficient adults [AEFLA, Section 231 (e)(12)].
-The program serves the "most-in-need/hardest-to-serve" members of the community [AEFLA, Section 231 (e)(2) and (e)(3)]. - 1.1.
+- Participants in the program are fully representative of the undereducated population in the service area, including limited English proficient adults [AEFLA, Section 231 (e) (12)].
+The program serves the "most-in-need/hardest-to-serve" members of the community [AEFLA, Section 231 (e) (2) and (e) (3)]. - 1.1.
 The program serves participants at the lowest levels of educational attainment. - 1.2.
 The program demonstrates a commitment to serve a larger percentage of undereducated adults in the community. - 2.
-The program is of sufficient intensity and duration so that participants demonstrate progress toward their educational, employment, and postsecondary education and training goals [AEFLA, Section 231, (e)(4)(A) and (e)(7)]. - 2.1.
+The program is of sufficient intensity and duration so that participants demonstrate progress toward their educational, employment, and postsecondary education and training goals [AEFLA, Section 231, (e) (4) (A) and (e) (7)]. - 2.1.
 Participants make significant educational gains. - 2.2.
 The program provides workplace readiness instruction as confirmed through the standardized WorkKeys assessments that leads to a Kansas WorkReady!
 Certificate.
 Certificates are reported in PABLO. - 2.3.
 The program provides instruction, confirmed through standardized assessments, that prepares participants to enter postsecondary education or training. - 3.
-The program identifies yearly performance goals and documents participant outcomes, and participants remain in the program a sufficient length of time to achieve significant outcomes [AEFLA, Section 231(e)(1), (e)(4)(A), and (e)(7)]. - 3.1.
+The program identifies yearly performance goals and documents participant outcomes, and participants remain in the program a sufficient length of time to achieve significant outcomes [AEFLA, Section 231(e) (1), (e) (4) (A), and (e) (7)]. - 3.1.
 Participants spend a significant amount of time in instructional activities. - 3.2.
-Prior to each fiscal year, the program negotiates with KBOR and establishes the percentages of core outcomes that participants will achieve. - 3.3.
-The program sets high expectations for learners, provides ongoing support, advising and follow up and, in collaboration with postsecondary education partners, creates pathways for learners to enter postsecondary education or training programs. - 4.
-The program design and implementation process for all program sites is based on research and effective educational practice [AEFLA, Section 231 (e)(4)(B) and (e)(5)].
-The program provides a flexible, yet intensive, schedule and appropriate support services [AEFLA,
+Prior to each fiscal year, the program negotiates with KBOR and establishes the percentages of core outcomes that participants will achieve. - 4.
+The program design and implementation process for all program sites is based on research and effective educational practice [AEFLA, Section 231 (e) (4) (B) and (e) (5)].
+Programs offer flexible, yet intensive, schedules and appropriate support services [AEFLA, Section 231 (e) (10)].